Ankl-Sheep/Ankl-sheep/README.md

 if try to or are forcing religious beliefs on others

-lowk deadass if you like or support Tcoaal, ur disgusting and should stay FAR away from me, i will block and hide u permanently. if u think i'll ever unblock you i will be adding a "do not unblock" note on your pony.
+lowk deadass if you like, support, and or cosplay Tcoaal, ur disgusting and should stay FAR away from me, i will block and hide u permanently. if u think i'll ever unblock you i will be adding a "do not unblock" note on your pony.

 anything else thats normally on a dni list is something u should already know so i dont have to write so much